V1vek-kushwaha/VISITOR_MANAGEMENT_SYSTEM/README.md

 ## Description

 Welcome to the Visitor Management System (VMS)!
 Our system is designed to simplify and enhance the visitor registration and management process for various environments, including offices, buildings, or events.
-With a user-friendly interface and role-based access control, VMS offers administrators, receptionists, and guards the tools they need to efficiently manage visitor traffic while ensuring security and compliance.
+With a user-friendly interface and role-based access control, VMS offers administrators, receptionists, and guards the tools they need to efficiently manage visitor traffic while ensuring security and compliance perpos.

 ## Features